bmd-studio/packet-run/designs/README.md

 NOTE: Git is our version management.
 Overwrite previous files with newer versions, rather than adding them under a new filename.

+# Print tasklist
+All files for 3d printing can be found inside the stl directory.

+30x ––– rope_hold

+# Uploading and Review
+All designs need to be reviewed by Tijs.
+- Make sure all sketches are 'locked'
+- Make sure that multipart/multi-body are split in seperate files _and_ there is an assembly file.